 In the recent few years, blogging has got tremendous importance as a content marketing strategy for online businesses as well as a career opportunity for solopreneurs who want complete freedom in their work.

-The surprising fact is that around 74.62 million posts are published on WordPress network worldwide in April 2020.
+The surprising fact is that around 96.95 million posts are published on the WordPress network worldwide in September 2022.
 (Source)

 So today, having a blog is a widespread thing, and most of you may already have at least one.

-However, getting extremely profitable returns from blogging as a business, or making reliable income as a blogger needs quality time, in-depth knowledge, an experience of the subject and right promotional techniques.
+However, getting extremely profitable returns from blogging as a business, or making reliable income as a blogger needs quality time, in-depth knowledge, an experience in the subject, and the right promotional techniques.

 Many bloggers may be working hard and still not making a significant amount of money from their blogs.